jennisung/reading-notes/codefellows401:reading-notes/class-21.md

 ## Overview of reading notes

-The readings delve into Android app development, the app components, and resources.
+The readings delved into Android tasks and the concept of the back stack, along with intro into within the Android development.

 ### What is a technology you’ve used before that is similar to Shared Preferences?